airfightergr/les_dc3_docs/docs/docs/classic/classic.md

 It was based on DC-3 with few changes needed for the operations in the military, most notably the reinforced floor that allowed for higher gross weight, and the dual cargo doors.
 A total of around 10,000 C-47 aircraft (and variations) were constructed.
 Many C-47s, after WWII, became available for civilian use, and even today, there are many DC-3s and C-47 in use!
 Later, in 1990, another variation was developed by Basler Turbo Conversions, retrofitting P&W PT-6 turboprop engines, and airframe modifications, designated as BT-67.
+*(source: Wikipedia)*

 ## Our Aircraft